Trust me on this – a good grinder is to coffee what a good set of speakers is to music. It’s absolutely crucial.

 Eureka is an Italian grinder brand that goes all the way back to 1920.
 Today the company is still handmaking all their grinders in Florence, Italy.

-With that kind of history, it’s no surprise that Eureka makes some of the best grinders on the market today; especially when it comes to serious espresso grinders.
+With that kind of history, it’s no surprise that Eureka makes some of the most outstanding grinders on the market today; especially when it comes to serious espresso grinders.

 The Eureka Mignon Specialita is the bee’s knee when it comes to espresso grinders.
 I have had mine for a few years now, and I absolutely adore it.